GST Impact On New Homes In Chennai

 RENTAL INCOME AND GST

 Rental income from residential property is exempt from GST.
-However, any earning over Rs.20 Lakh per annum from renting or leasing for commercial purposes attracts levy.
+However, any earnings over Rs.20 Lakh per annum from renting or leasing for commercial purposes attracts levy.
 Rental income from residential house si exempt from GST.
 But if it is rented out or leased to a commercial enterprise at an income above Rs.20 Lakhs per annum, it will attract GST.

 A taxpayer earning more than the exempted threshold will have to register with GST Network and pay applicable taxes.